ZhenyingZhu/StudyNotes/EPI.markdown

 - 2D: Recursive call to check if root is in the range.

 #### 15.13
+Add credits
+- A data structure that support search by id, find the max credit, increase all credits and add/remove.
+Use hash table to store id-credit map, BST to store credit-ids map.
+Increase all credits can be implemented by using a global offset.

+### Chapter 16
+Recursion:
+- base case
+- ensuring process
+- end point

 ## Notation, Language and Index
 ### Notation